WHAT'S AN INTEGRATION COURSE?

 Non-Germans already resident in Germany and EU citizens put their application for a subsidised Integration Course to the Bundesamt für Migration und Flüchtlinge (BAMF).

 Application forms are available from KLARTEXT e.
-V. and can be found in the Internet under: BAMF: Forms and applications
+V. and can be found on the Internet under: BAMF: Forms and applications

 If you are receiving transfer payments through Sozialhilfe or Arbeitslosengeld II you can make an application for free tuition.